 My work is meant to evoke an energy and illusion of movement: To be busy but balanced.
 Sometimes the drawings are maps, maybe variations of a person.
 Sometimes I am creating a scene.
-As I continue to develop my visual language and symbology, I hope to find gestures that are in some way universal.
-There is something fundamentally human about making art.
-The mystery of it all keeps me coming back to explore it again and again.
-Making images in this way creates a closeness to an instinctual region in the brain that I am interested in fostering.
-With each piece, I want to find that Goldilocks zone where we can celebrate the material and nature of paint and charcoal, as well as interpret the symbols and subject matter to enjoy that metaphor.
+There is something fundamentally human about making art, and the mystery of it all keeps me coming back to explore it again and again.
+Making images in this way creates a closeness to an instinctual region in the brain that I am fostering and developing.
 I am particularly interested in the work being metaphoric of the mind.
-The city for me is a good metaphor for the mind / brain / body trichotomy; having different buildings to stand for the different areas of the brain.
-Its life perhaps an emergent quality, which is not quite the sum or the parts.
-Or maybe there is some 3rd base element not yet empirically defined?
+The mind as a system or grouping, an externalizer of essence.
+It can manifest in different ways, making things coherent with the conjuring of consciousness.
 The crowd series in particular, is a celebration of the community of self, and the spirit of interconnection.
 From far away there is an abstract shape, that can function much like a cloud does.
 Up close they are personified marks.
 Quick gestures that are each unique, but point to some sort of whole.

 I have recently started working part time as a peer support worker with the Canadian Mental Health Association.
 It has been an absolutely transformational process, and I'm looking forward to sharing more of my story with mental health going forward!